What is my Government Gateway ID?

 Government Gateway or GOV.UK Verify: How do I know which one to use?

-Anyone who is self-employed and running their own business will probably find the Government Gateway most useful.
-This is because you can use it to access HMRC’s full range of online services, as well as your company’s Business Tax Account if you have one.
-You need access to this in order to submit a Company Tax Return if your business is a limited company.
+This is entirely up to you!
+Using the Government Gateway is useful if you run your own business, because you’ll be able to use it to access HMRC’s full range of online services, as well as your company’s Business Tax Account if you have one.
+You’ll need access to this in order to submit a Company Tax Return if your business is a limited company.

 Sole traders, on the other hand, may find GOV.UK Verify is enough, particularly if you only need access to your Personal Tax Account, don’t have any employees, and you’re not VAT registered.
 Ultimately the choice is yours depending on your needs.